wwjiang007/hbase-indexer/README.md

 This approach is significantly different from the use of Coprocessors due to it being asynchronous -- the distribution of events and execution of event handlers has no direct impact on write throughput in HBase.

 To get started with the HBase-SEP, try playing with the included demo sub-project.

+HBase SEP has been created as part of the hbase-indexer project - http://github.com/NGDATA/hbase-indexer.